-Sample custody procedures will follow the CLIA-Alaska QAPP "Chain of Custody" procedures.
+Sample custody procedures will follow the CLIA-Alaska QAPP Section 2.3.1 Sample Custody" procedures.

 Shipping Requirements

 Packaging, marking, labeling, and shipping of samples will comply with all regulations promulgated by the U. S. Department of Transportation in 49 CFR 171-177.
 Staff should receive the necessary training for shipping samples or consult with the laboratory for shipping instructions.